openkfw/TruBudget/doc/logging/README.md

 # Logging

 ## API Log
-The API is the central part of the EEPPortal application.
+The API is the central part of the EEP-Portal application.
 It handles the requests from the frontend and manages the data that is written to the blockchain.
 Therefore logging is a cruicial part of the API's operation, so that the administrator is informed of where and when errors occur.

-EEPPortal can be installed in 3 possible flavors:
+EEP-Portal can be installed in 3 possible flavors:
 * Bare Metal - All componends (Node.js, Multichain, nginx, etc.) are installed directly onto the machine that will be running the application
 * Docker-Compose - All parts of the application are available as docker images, so they are pulled from a registry and started by docker on the host machine
 * Kubernetes - The containers with the different parts of the application are managed and orchestrated by Kubernetes